D&G Bus: History

-D&G Bus was formed by David Reeves and Gerald Henderson in April 1998 initially operating four buses on two routes under contract to Stoke-on-Trent City Council.
+D&G Bus was formed by David Reeves and Gerald Henderson in April 1998, initially operating four buses on two routes under contract to Stoke-on-Trent City Council.
 It expanded with both route and school services in Cheshire and Staffordshire with 16 buses by the end of 1998.

-In April 2005 D&G Bus purchased Wednesfield based Midland.
+In April 2005, D&G Bus purchased Wednesfield based Midland.
 In 2006 following Gerald Henderson's sudden death Julian Peddle purchased Henderson's shareholding in the business.

-In August 2011 the Staffordshire business was sold to Wardle Transport with 46 routes, 30 buses and the Adderley Green depot.
+In August 2011, the Staffordshire business was sold to Wardle Transport with 46 routes, 30 buses and the Adderley Green depot.
 In September 2011 D&G Bus and Julian Peddle purchased South Lancs Travel in Atherton, Greater Manchester.

-In August 2012 the Midland business was sold to Arriva Midlands with 61 buses.
+In August 2012, the Midland business was sold to Arriva Midlands with 61 buses.
 In December 2014, the route operations of BakerBus were purchased with nine buses.

 In March 2015, D&G sold South Lancs Travel to Rotala and in May 2015 purchased Wardle Transport back from Arriva Midlands with 19 buses.
 In April 2016, D&G took over six routes from Routemaster Buses.

-In September 2016 D&G Bus took over the rest of the routes which Routemaster Buses had operated.
+In September 2016, D&G Bus took over the rest of the routes which Routemaster Buses had operated.
 In October 2016 D&G were awarded new five-year contracts for eight Cheshire East routes which were operated by GHA Coaches prior to its collapse including the 88 Altrincham to Knutsford via Wilmslow service.
 However, most of these contracts were annulled 18 months later as part of Cheshire East council's bus review.

 In December 2019, Julian Peddle's Centrebus Group purchased David Reeves shareholding in D&G bus, at present it will continue to operate as a separate unit from Centrebus.

-Criticism

-Following Cheshire East bus review, many subsided bus routes were cut back from April 2018 and as a result D&G Bus also reviewed their commercial bus services within Cheshire East.
-For example, up until April 2018 the 88 Altrincham to Knutsford via Wilmslow contracted service had operated half-hourly, while a 300 Knutsford circular service commercial service also operated half-hourly.
-Following the 88 contract being reduced to hourly (and remaining with D&G Bus), D&G Bus withdrew the 300 service and registered an hourly 88A Knutsford to Colshaw Farm via Longridge service which retained a roughly half-hourly frequency between Knutsford and Wilmslow but halved the number of services along certain roads in Knutsford.
-They also registered a 130 Macclesfield to Manchester Airport service in response to the 200 service being withdrawn and Arriva reducing the frequency of the 130 Macclesfield to East Didsbury service.
-However, within 3 months of changing their commercial service in Cheshire East they cancelled most of their commercial services in the borough.
-D&G had also previously registered a 378 Wilmslow to Handforth Dean service in response to Stagecoach withdrawing the service but again promptly withdrew the new service.
+In March 2020, David Reeves died after suffering a heart attack, aged 61.

+In February 2023, Arriva North West announced that they were closing their depots in Winsford & Macclesfield.
+In response to this, D&G registered replacement routes to cover some of the cancelled services, with some of these services being part-supported by Cheshire East Council.

+Following the closure of Arriva North West, Centrebus Group helped out by supplying a few vehicles for the fleet in Crewe which were used on a wide variety of routes like the 38 and 37.
+These were used to cover the routes that Arriva did cover and these are now slowly being sent back to Centrebus as D&G Bus acquires more vehicles for the fleet.

+In late 2024, D&G Bus bought 16 MCV Evora's for their Adderley Green and Crewe depots which are now used on the 38s which is a route that acquired new Alexander Dennis Enviro200 MMC's for the fleet.
+The MCV Evora's are now used on the 38s and the Enviro 200 MMC's are now mainly used on the 31/37 routes.